1. Keep debt in check

 4. Prioritize health savings

 Goal-setting is critical for every generation, but especially Gen X. Given the financial, personal, and professional hurdles you have to jump through, focusing on your own financial health sometimes falls to the wayside.
-This year, get ahead of that stress by setting SMART goals.
+This year, get ahead of that stress by setting SMART goals.- Specific

 - Measurable